Flight Control HD

 Sound 7

-If you haven’t already had enough of this game on mobile devices now is your chance to experience it on your PC.
-It is quite an addictive game if played in short bursts, although once you have gotten all the achievements and topped the leaderboards there isn’t much left to do besides chase your own highscores.
+If you haven’t already had enough of this game on mobile devices, now is your chance to experience it on your PC.
+It is quite an addictive game if played in short bursts, although once you have achieved all the achievements and topped the leaderboards, there isn’t much left to do besides chase your own high scores.

-Sound: Very little in the way of music and sound effects
+Sound: Flight Control HD offers very little in terms of music and sound effects

 Summary 8.0 Great